MichaelStott/tech-squawks/web/content/_index.md

 updates!

 AWS can seem like a daunting platform to master.
 At the time of writing, there are over 200 cloud services offered by AWS.
-The goal of Tech Squawks is to provide straightforward explanations of cloud computing concepts using short W3-esque examples of brief self-contained AWS apps that can be swiftly built and deployed.
+The goal of Tech Squawks is to provide straightforward explanations of cloud computing concepts using short W3-esque examples of self-contained AWS apps that can be swiftly built and deployed.

 In an effort to make these tutorials accesible to those without AWS access and minimize costs, examples are designed to be compatible with
 [LocalStack](https://localstack.cloud/), a framework for running AWS cloud applications on the user's local